Slovenia in the Eurovision Song Contest 2014: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 20 January 2014, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 20 January 2014, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Slovenia was placed into the second semi-final, to be held on 8 May 2014, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2014 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Slovenia was set to perform in position 14, following the entry from Greece and before the entry from Romania.

-In Slovenia, the semi-finals of the contest were broadcast on RTV SLO2 and the final was broadcast on RTV SLO1 and Televizija Maribor.
+In Slovenia, the semi-finals were televised on TV SLO 2 and the final was televised on TV SLO 1 and Televizija Maribor.
+All shows featured commentated by Andrej Hofer.
 The contest was also broadcast via radio with the second semi-final and final airing on Radio Val 202 and Radio Maribor.
-All shows featured commentated by Andrej Hofer.
 The Slovenian spokesperson, who announced the Slovenian votes during the final, was Ula Furlan.

 Semi-final

 Tinkara Kovač took in technical rehearsals on 30 April and 3 May, followed by dress rehearsals on 7 and 8 May.
-This included the jury final on 7 May where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury final on 7 May where the professional juries of each country watched and voted on the competing entries.

 The Slovenian performance featured Kovač performing in a blue dress and playing the flute.
 The stage colours transitioned from blue to gold as the song progressed, and the main cube structure of the stage emitted dotted yellow lights which resembled a starry sky.
 The LED screen floor projected circles turning around Kovač.
-Kovač was joined by four on-stage backing vocalists: Manca Špik, Nika Zorjan, Lea Sirk and the co-composer of "Round and Round" Raay (Aleš Vovk).
+Kovač was joined by four on-stage backing vocalists: Manca Špik, Nika Zorjan, Lea Sirk and the co-composer of "Round and Round" Aleš Vovk (Raay).
+Sirk would go on to represent Slovenia in the Eurovision Song Contest 2018.

 At the end of the show, Slovenia was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Slovenia placed tenth in the semi-final, receiving a total of 52 points.